£0.00 0

 SCHOOL NAME

-I sent a deregistration letter to SCHOOL NAME on DATE.
-SCHOOL NAME have responded saying that the second parent's permission is required/due to parental disagreement (ADD IN THE REASON SCHOOL HAVE GIVEN) they will not action the deregistration.
+have responded saying that a second parent's permission is required/due to parental disagreement (ADD IN THE REASON SCHOOL HAVE GIVEN) they will not action the deregistration.
 I wish to clarify that I have parental responsibility.
 Therefore my direct instruction that I am deregistering to home educate must be acted upon.

-I have consulted The Education (Pupil Registration) (England) Regulations 2006, as amended by The Education (Pupil Registration) (England) (Amendment) Regulations 2016 s 12 (6) * and no exception exists, the wording is clear in the regulations that it is the parent (therefore singular not plural) who instructs the school to deregister, no second parent's authorisation is required.
+I have consulted The School Attendance (Pupil Registration) (England) Regulations 2024 and no exception exists, the wording is clear at 9(1)(f) of the Regulations and no exception exists, it is a parent (therefore singular not plural) who instructs the school to deregister, no second parent's authorisation is required.

 The Government EHE guidance at 10.3 and 10.4** clearly supports my deregistration instruction.
 Whilst allowing the other parent the opportunity to disagree it does not allow you to refuse to action the deregistration with immediate effect.